teju/Example_Code/Applozic-Android-SDK-master/README.md

-**Step 1: Add the following in your build.gradle dependency**:
+#### Step 1: Add the following in your build.gradle dependency:

-`compile 'com.applozic.communication.uiwidget:mobicomkitui:4.77' `
+`compile 'com.applozic.communication.uiwidget:mobicomkitui:5.0' `

 Add the following in gradle android target: